Mesopotamic/Mesopotamic/README.md

 ## Legal Summary

 As of time of writing this *(December 2021)* The Log4J vulnerabilities have made big tech's abuse of open source projects abundantly clear.
-Therefore this project and all subprojects come with a custom license. which can be summarised as such :
+Therefore this project and all subprojects come with a custom license. which can be summarised as such:

 > *If you are using Mesopatmic or any of it's submodules for private or educational use, then you are absolutely free to go ahead and use this project in any way you want without credit or license.
 All over use cases must either be totally open source, or you can pay towards the maintenance of the project.*